A history of Partition--the separation of India and Pakistan in 1947--from a personal and feminist perspective.

 From New York Times–bestselling author Philip Kerr, the much anticipated return of Bernie Gunther in a series hailed by The Daily Beast as “the best crime novels around today.”
 Once I’d been a good detective in Kripo, but that was a while ago, before the criminals wore smart gray uniforms and nearly everyone locked up was innocent.”
 Being a Berlin cop in 1942 was a little like putting down mousetraps in a cage full of tigers.
 The war is over.
 Bernie Gunther, our sardonic former Berlin homicide detective and unwilling SS officer, is now living on the French Riviera.
 It is 1956 and Bernie is the go-to guy at the Grand-Hotel du Cap-Ferrat, the man you turn to for touring tips or if you need a fourth for bridge.
 As it happens, a local writer needs just that, someone to fill the fourth seat in a regular game that is the usual evening diversion at the Villa Mauresque.
 Not just any writer.
 Perhaps the richest and most famous living writer in the world: W. Somerset Maugham.
 And it turns out it is not just a bridge partner that he needs; it’s some professional advice.
 Maugham is being blackmailed—perhaps because of his unorthodox lifestyle.
 Or perhaps because of something in his past, because once upon a time, Maugham worked for the British secret service, and the people now blackmailing him are spies.
 As Gunther fans know, all roads lead back to the viper’s nest that was Hitler’s Third Reich and to the killing fields that spread like a disease across Europe.
 Even in 1956, peace has not come to the continent: now the Soviets have the H-bomb and spies from every major power feel free to make all of Europe their personal playground.
 From the Hardcover edition.

-A young German woman joins other women being transported to Germany's colony in South-West Africa, but when she is confronted by the harsh reality of life in Africa, she joins a ragtag army of women and native victims to take on the German Reich.
+After years of abuse, with only a bleak future ahead of her, a young German woman joins other women being transported to German's colony in South-West Africa to attend the needs of male settlers, but when she is confronted by the harsh reality and brutality of life in Africa, she revolts, joining a ragtag army of women and native victims to take on the German Reich.
+Reprint.
+15,000 first printing.

 Examines the use of sign language by the deaf and discusses the education and social conditions of deaf people in the United States